Jump to the Green Bin - Yard Waste

 Newspaper, Cardboard and Mixed Paper

 Catalogues, magazines with staples, glossy paper, junk mail, computer paper, juice boxes, cardboard tube chip containers, hard and soft covered books, clean fast food wrappers, burger boxes, french fry boxes, pizza and bakery boxes, clean paper plates and cups, and corrugated cardboard as well as thinner cardboard like cereal and cracker boxes are included.
-Shredded paper can now be included but must be placed in paper or recyclable plastic bags.
-Paper bags must be stapled closed and recyclable plastic bags must be tied closed.
-Do not include napkins, tissue paper and anything soiled with food.
+Shredded paper must be placed in paper or recyclable plastic bags, then the bags must be stapled or taped closed and recyclable plastic bags must be tied closed.

 Aluminum, Tin and Metal Cans